kido2k3/TRAFFIC_LIGHT_PROJECT/README.md

 # TRAFFIC_LIGHT_PROJECT
-- "code" folder has contained main code file
+- "code" folder has contained main library file
 - "schematic" folder has contained the schematic image in proteus
 - "config ioc" folder has contained the configuration images in ioc